The creation of the cloak

 I decided to add shims in the fabric underneath the mask instead of making more separate panels to keep as few seams around the mask as possible.

 I wanted to add hidden openings for my arms on the front of the cloak instead of adding sleeves to the cloak itself, so an extra piece of fabric was sewn onto one side of the opening to make a slit I could move my arms through.

 Several shims were cut out to be sewn in between the panels and the cuts I made through the center of the panels.

 The fabric was a complete pain to work with, but all the shims and panels were eventually sewn together.

 The front opening of the cloak was hand-sewn onto the lining around the frame that the mask would be bolted onto.

-While wearing the costume, I got help adding pins around the whole circumference of the cloak where it touched the floor in order to see where to cut and hem the bottom edge.
+While wearing the costume, pins were placed through the fabric around the whole circumference of the cloak where it touched the floor in order to see where to cut and hem the bottom edge.

 Studio Ghibli for making the movie Spirited Away.

 Stoff Og Stil for selling me the fabric for the cloak.

 My mother for marking off the cloak bottom with pins.